-If the recommendation for reclassification is taking place as part of the student's initial IEP or annual review, then all other pages of the IEP are completed to reflect the recommendation that the student is to be reclassified as RFEP (Reclassified Fluent English Proficient).
-If the recommendation for reclassification occurs between annual reviews, then in addition to completing the IEP Team Recommendation for Reclassification of Special Education English Learners form, an IEP Amendment meeting and form must also be completed.
-All applicable staff should be a part of the reclassification meeting.
-If the team decides to reclassify the student as RFEP, the Special Education teacher or Case Manager will include a copy of the IEP Team Recommendation for Reclassification of Special Education English Learners form in the EL file, will update the EL Master Tracking Spreadsheet and follow all other reclassification procedures.
-These procedures include notifying the assessment and accountability department of the reclassification.
-Because this is an IEP team recommendation, the parents must be part of the decision.
-If the reclassification is not agreed upon, the IEP team must ensure that the IEP continues to address the needs of the student who remains classified as an English learning student.
+If the recommendation for reclassification is taking place as part of the student's initial IEP or annual review, then the IEP Team Reclassification Determination Worksheet is to be completed, along with all other pages of the IEP to reflect the recommendation that the student is to be reclassified as RFEP (Reclassified Fluent English Proficient).
+If the recommendation for reclassification occurs between annual reviews, then in addition to completing the IEP Team Reclassification Determination Worksheet, an IEP Amendment meeting and form must also be completed.
+Because this is an IEP team recommendation, the parents, the EL Assessment Coordinator, and all applicable staff should be a part of the reclassification meeting and decision.
+If the team decides to reclassify the student as RFEP, the EL Assessment Coordinator will include a copy of the IEP Team Reclassification Determination Worksheet in the student's file.
+The EL Assessment Coordinator will then follow the regular reclassification process to update the student's English Language Acquisition Status and notify all parties involved.
+If the reclassification is not agreed upon, the IEP team must ensure that the

+IEP continues to address the needs of the student who remains classified as an English learning student.